OSCNWeb/oscn-news/_posts/2023-01-12-swearing-in-of-chief-justice-m-john-kane-iv.md

 You are cordially invited to the Swearing-In Ceremony of **The Honorable M. John Kane IV** as Chief Justice of the Oklahoma Supreme Court.

-Tuesday, the seventeenth day of January two thousand twent-three two o'clock pm
+Tuesday, the seventeenth day of January two thousand twenty-three two o'clock pm

 Oklahoma Supreme Court Courtoom
 Oklahoma Capitol Building-Second Floor